-Mr. Ma Xiaoming (馬曉明), aged 38, was appointed as executive Director on 22 November 2019 and is responsible for strategic and vocational training development of the Group.
+Mr. Ma Xiaoming (馬曉明), aged 39, was appointed as executive Director on 22 November 2019 and is responsible for strategic and vocational training development of the Group.
 He has been serving as the director of strategic development of Yinxing Education since October 2019.
 Prior to joining Yinxing Education, Mr. Ma was the general manager of Gingko Jin'ge Catering.
 Mr. Ma has over 20 years of experience in business development and operation management.

-Mr. Jiang Qian (蔣謙), aged 43, was appointed as independent non-executive Director on 12 December 2018 and is responsible for supervising and providing independent advice to the Board.
+Mr. Jiang Qian (蔣謙), aged 44, was appointed as independent non-executive Director on 12 December 2018 and is responsible for supervising and providing independent advice to the Board.

 From September 2007 to November 2009, he worked at an attorney at Davis Polk & Wardwell LLP, where he was involved in the public offering and bond issuance.
 From January 2010 to November 2011, he worked as a counsel at King & Wood Law Firm (金 杜 律 師 事 務 所), where his practice focuses on capital market and public offerings.
 From January 2012 to January 2015, he served as a managing director at Bank of New York Mellon, where he was responsible for the management of its legal affairs.
 From February 2015 to December 2016, Mr. Jiang served as a managing director at China Commodity Merchant Trading Group Limited, a subsidiary of Elion Resources Group (億 利 資 源 集 團), a company mainly engaged in ecological restoration and clean energy, where he was responsible for its investment and financing in Hong Kong.
 From December 2015 to June 2018, he served as co-head of the legal department at China Great Wall AMC (International) Holdings Company Limited (中國長城資產(國際)控股有限公司) (formerly known as Great Wall Pan Asia International Investment Company Limited (長城環亞國際投資有限公司)), a company mainly engaged in property investment and financial business, where he was responsible for the management of its legal affairs in Hong Kong.
 Since November 2018, he has been serving as a partner at Addleshaw Goddard (Hong Kong) LLP, where his practice focuses on debt capital markets and special situation transactions such as restructuring.
 From December 2018 to April 2021, Mr. Jiang was appointed as an independent non-executive director of Cocoon Holdings Limited (中國天 弓控股有限公司), a company listed on the Main Board of the Stock Exchange (stock code: 428).
+In December 2022, Mr. Jiang was appointed as a partner in Ashurst LLP, where his practice focused on restructuring, insolvency and special situation practice.

-Mr. Jiang obtained his bachelor's degree in economic law from East China University of Political Science and Law (華東政法大學) in the PRC in July 1999, and his master of laws degree from Northwestern University in the United States in June 2007.
+Mr. Jiang obtained his bachelor's degree in economic law from East China University of Political Science and Law (華 東 政 法 大 學) in the PRC in July 1999, and his master of laws degree from Northwestern University in the United States in June 2007.
 Mr. Jiang obtained the legal professional qualification certificate in the PRC in February 2000 and was admitted and licensed to practise as an attorney and counsellor in the state of New York of the United States in July 2008.

-Mr. Wong Chi Keung (王志強), aged 36, was appointed as independent non-executive Director on 31 July 2020 and is responsible for supervising and providing independent advice to the Board.
+Mr. Wong Chi Keung (王志強), aged 37, was appointed as independent non-executive Director on 31 July 2020 and is responsible for supervising and providing independent advice to the Board.